briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

   - How to survive Disney with Daniel
 stan_lee:
   - Stan wants an Academy Award for best cameos
+take_that_science:
+  - 78,000 people have applied for positions on a private Mars colony project.
+The project will be funded by turning the selection and training process into a reality TV show.
+  - Boob armor is dangerous

 last_listen: 2018-12-13
 recommendation: no